The Ultimate Guide to Tipping in Canada

 Similarly, if you’ve received poor service, feel free to tip less or not at all.
 However, speak to the manager or supervisor if you’ve had a bad experience.
 That way, it gives them the opportunity to address the issue and improve service in the future.

-Navigating Unique Tipping Scenarios
+Navigating Unique Scenarios

-Tipping commonly occurs in many countries, but you may not know when and how much to tip in different situations.
+You may not know when and how much to tip in different situations.
 These tips on navigating unique tipping scenarios may help you feel more confident when dining out or receiving services.

-Tipping in Response to Subpar Service
+Subpar Service

 Three situations might warrant a reduction in your tip:

-- First, if a waiter or waitress personally offends or insults you, you can lower their tip.
+• First, if a waiter or waitress personally offends or insults you, you can lower their tip.
 Tolerating verbal rudeness should never be an obligation for customers.

-- Second, indifference by your server, by ignoring requests or disregarding order mistakes, signifies a lack of commitment to their role.
+• Second, indifference by your server, by ignoring requests or disregarding order mistakes, signifies a lack of commitment to their role.
 This scenario qualifies for a lower tip.

-- Lastly, any manifestation of discriminatory behavior by the server provides a valid reason for withholding the tip.
+• Lastly, any manifestation of discriminatory behavior by the server provides a valid reason for withholding the tip.
 In such instances, either involve a superior or depart from the establishment.

 These tipping exceptions underscore the criticality of delivering service with respect and attention.